XronosSchedulingLtd/schedulerinstallationdocs/scheduler.rst

 ---------------

-Before you can run up the application, you need some databases to be created within MySQL/MariaDB.
+Before you can run up the application, you need some databases to be created within MariaDB.
 A script is provided to assist in setting these up.
 Under the scheduler directory it will be found as:

   support/setupmysql

-Edit the script and you will see two environment variables to set.
+Edit the script and you will see an environment variable to set.

 ::

-  DATABASE_PREFIX="not set"
   DATABASE_PASSWORD="not set"

-The prefix which you use will depend on your database, but if this is a new system just for running Scheduler then an obvious one to use would be just "scheduler".
-The password is up to you - make it something secure.
+The password is up to you but make it something secure.
 Then run the script with

 ::

-  $ support/setupmysql
+  $ sudo support/setupmysql

-You will be prompted for the MySQL root password which you set up earlier when installing MySQL.
+The sudo part of this command line will prompt you for your user's password.

 Edit the file:

   config/database.yml

 and set the password there to the same as you chose to put in the DATABASE_PASSWORD variable.
-If you used anything other than "scheduler" as your database prefix, then you will need to make a corresponding change in this file too - scheduler_development, scheduler_production and scheduler_test.

 You can then create the database tables and give them some initial sample data with the following commands.